Jamrin

 Jamrin (جمرين; transliteration: Jamrīn, also spelled Jimrin, Jemrin and Jemarrin) is a village in southern Syria, administratively part of the Daraa Governorate, located east of Daraa and immediately north of Bosra.
 Other nearby localities include Maaraba to the west, Kharaba to the northwest, al-Mujaymer to the north and al-Qurayya to the east.
 According to the Syria Central Bureau of Statistics (CBS), Jamrin had a population of 1,000 in the 2004 census.
+Its inhabitants are Sunni Muslim.

 History

 Antiquity

 Immediately north of Jamrin is the Roman-era Jamrin Bridge.
 In 543, during the Byzantine era, a church dedicated to St. Stephen was built in Jamrin.

 Ottoman era

 In 1596 it appeared in the Ottoman tax registers under the name of Jimrin, being part of the nahiya (subdistrict) of Bani Nasiyya in the Qada Hauran.
 It had an entirely Muslim population consisting of 15 households and 5 bachelors.
 They paid a fixed tax-rate of 40% on agricultural products, including wheat, barley, summer crops, in addition to occasional revenues; a total of 6,330 akçe.
 In 1838, it was noted as a ruin, Jemurrin, situated in "the Nukra [Hauran plain], east of Al-Shaykh Maskin".